oicr-gsi/variantMerging/README.md

-# Variant Merging
+# variantMerging

-VariantMerging 2.0, a workflow for combining variant calls from SNV analyses done with different callers (matched mode)
+VariantMerging 2.0, a workflow for combining variant calls from SNV analyses done with different callers

 ### Pre-processing